-The Cork School of Music is proud to operate an Artists-in-Residence programme whereby distinguished professional artists are recognised for their association with the School.
-These range from individual performers to chamber ensembles, both instrumental and vocal.
-They perform regularly at the School and share their expertise and artistry with the next generation of young performers.
+MTU Cork School of Music is proud to operate an Artists in Residence programme whereby distinguished professional artists visit and perform at the School, sharing their expertise and artistry with the next generation of performers.

 Barry Douglas has established a major international career since winning the Gold Medal at the 1986 Tchaikovsky International Piano Competition, Moscow.
 As Artistic Director of Camerata Ireland, the only all-Ireland orchestra, and the Clandeboye Festival, his aim is to nurture new young talent from Ireland whilst also maintaining a busy international touring schedule.